-- I decided not to start a Permanent last Saturday because it was raining.
-Can I use my control card to ride this weekend if the weather is better?
+I decided not to start a Permanent last Saturday because it was raining.
+May I ride this weekend if the weather is better?

-Unlikely.
-At this point your entry has expired, and you will have to submit a new entry form and fee to the organizer.
-It is up to him/her to decide if you can ride this weekend at such short notice.
+Unlikely, unless you and the organizer agreed upon contingency dates during the planning.
 The key point here is that the organizer must know ahead of time when you will be riding, in case they decide to set up a secret control or otherwise keep an eye on you.
 For the same reason, I hope you informed the organizer when you decided not to start the ride last Saturday.

-- Will the route be marked with arrows on the road, like it usually is when I ride a brevet?
+Will the route be marked with arrows on the road, like it sometimes is when I ride a brevet?

 Very unlikely.
 Since yours is probably the only entry fee the organizer has received, this will obviously not cover the cost of marking the route.
-It is highly recommended that you carry a good map with you when riding a Permanent.
+It is highly recommended that you carry a good map or other navigation tool with you when riding a Permanent.

 Go to RUSA Officials Search and select: "Committee Permanents" and click on the Search button.